Getting started with MISB 0806

 User-Defined Data Local Set encoding

-In order to pass the user data defined by the above schema, user should provide a json packet to the encoding method of the library:
+To pass user data defined by the schema above, provide a JSON packet to the library's encoding method:

 {